the-lean-crate/criner/README.md

 First of all, thanks so much for your willingness to help!
 Let's get started.

-Head over to The [Criner Waste Report][waste-io] and find your crate.
+Head over to The [Criner Waste Report][waste-io] and find your crate or jump to your crate directly using `https://crates-io.github.io/waste/<your-crate>`.
 See if a lot of 'waste' is detected, and validate and try the suggested fix.
 If something is wrong or not working, click the **Provide Feedback** link at the bottom of your crates page.

 ### Example: There is some 'Waste' to be removed